kakkoyun/me/content/about.md

 date: 2020-02-29T21:45:25.000+01:00

 ---
 Reasoned Cloud-Native Open-Source Software Infrastructure Engineer.
 Site Reliability Engineer.
-Observability, Monitoring and Performance Engineering.
+Observability, Monitoring, and Performance Engineering.
 Mentor.
 Speaker.
 Blogger.
-Introverted Human (not Cylon, but who knows?).
+Introverted human (not a Cylon, but who knows?).
 Open Source Software Developer.
-Thanos Maintainer.
-Prometheus client_golang maintainer.
-CNCF and Prometheus Ecosystem Contributor.
+Thanos maintainer.
+Prometheus maintainer.
+Prometheus Operator maintainer.
+CNCF Ecosystem Contributor.
 Gopher.

-Learning (by building) about Distributed Systems, Databases and Operating Systems.
-Focused on Observability, Reliability, Instrumentation, System Programming and Performance.
+Learning (by building) about Distributed Systems, Databases, and Operating Systems.
+Focused on Observability, Reliability, Instrumentation, System Programming, and Performance.

+For the past year, I explored Python tooling, ML inference infrastructure, MLOps, and container runtimes, building systems to optimize ML workflows.
+While the journey broadened my understanding of machine learning infrastructure, I realized that my passion and expertise remain in Observability.
+Moving forward, I’m refocusing on performance monitoring, profiling, and instrumentation, with a deep commitment to building tools that empower engineers to observe and optimize systems at scale.

-For the past few years, I've built Linux observability tools for software and reliability engineers.
-I'm deeply invested in profiling, eBPF, performance, time-series and columnar databases.
-And currently, hyper-focused on building an eBPF-based whole-system performance profiler.
+For the past few years, I’ve built Linux observability tools for software and reliability engineers.
+My work has been deeply rooted in profiling, eBPF, performance engineering, time-series, and columnar databases.
+Currently, I’m hyper-focused on building an eBPF-based whole-system performance profiler, optimizing Python-based ML workloads.

 In my previous life, I was born on the Planet of Lisp (Racket/Scheme).
-I had been a rebel Pythonista, a Java brewer, a paranoid Android, a C# reshaper, an iOS NSHipster, a well-grounded Rubyist, and an Elixir alchemist.
-Still, I ever lived in the Cloud and evermore been on-call since the beginning of my career (circa 2012).
+I’ve been a rebel Pythonista, a Java brewer, a paranoid Android, a C# reshaper, an iOS NSHipster, a well-grounded Rubyist, and an Elixir alchemist.
+Throughout it all, I’ve lived in the Cloud and been on-call since the beginning of my career (circa 2012).

-You may find me in other mediums under the handle `kakkoyun` (except Twitter, [`kkakkoyun`](https://twitter.com/kkakkoyun)).
+You can find me in other mediums under the handle kakkoyun, except on Twitter/X: kkakkoyun.

-### Besides work…
+Besides work…

-In my free time, I'm a tinker (I open things up, check what's inside and fix them), a bookworm, a dog whisperer, a mechanical keyboard and lego builder, a single malt taster and a coffee drinker in training (peer pressure).
+In my free time, I’m a tinkerer (I open things up, inspect what’s inside, and fix them), a bookworm, a dog whisperer, a mechanical keyboard and LEGO builder, a single malt taster, and a coffee drinker in training (peer pressure).

-I enjoy sci-fi and fantasy literature, board games, and programming (fun things aside from work-related topics: hardware, functional programming etc.).
-I like traveling and cooking good vegan and vegetarian food.
-Furthermore, I always try to learn a new language; I dream of being a proper polyglot.
-Last but not least, I want to retire early and spend most of my time outside (maybe Over landing with a Land Rover?
-Who knows?)
+I enjoy sci-fi and fantasy literature, board games, and programming fun side projects (e.g., hardware or functional programming experiments).
+I’m passionate about traveling, cooking vegan and vegetarian dishes, and constantly challenging myself to learn new languages.
+I dream of becoming a proper polyglot one day.

-I currently live with my beloved significant other and dog (the one you see as my avatar) in Berlin, Germany.
+One of my long-term goals is to retire early, spending most of my time outdoors—maybe overlanding with a Land Rover?
+Who knows?

+Currently, I live in Berlin, Germany, with my beloved significant other, Rüya, and our one-year-old son, Atlas Robin.
+Our home is often filled with toys and creative projects.
+Though we recently lost our beloved dog, she lives on in spirit and through the tattoo on my left forearm.

 ### CV